mcohenfuentes/mybooks/README.md

 ![Screenshot of game](https://i.imgur.com/CdU3POj.png)

 # About 📚 A Book Place App ✨
 **A Book Place** is a place for book enthusiasts to store information about the books they have read.
 A user can login add to their list of books, edit the status of a book, and leave notes on the book.
-A user can also check what other users in the community are reading and see what they said about their books.
+A user can also check what other users in the community are reading and see what other users said about their books.

 ## Why This App?
 I love books and wanted to create a place where I could catalog the books I have read.
 I also wanted to have a community aspect to the app so that others can join and add their books and we can all be inspired my each others libraries!